j-jiafei/todoq/README.md

 Usage
 ===============

-taskq add task\_name [priority]
+taskq add task\_name priority
 ---------------

 Add a task into the current queue.
 If the last including-no-space string is a number, it will be used as priority.
 Priority can be any unsigned int, so you can set any large or crazy number as you want.
-If no priority is specified, 17 is set as the default priority.
+A priority is forced to given, and should be different from that of any other task.

 e.g.
 taskq add "finish the front page UI design" 999